- Veterans for cybersecurity

 Transitioning from the disciplined and structured environment of the military to the less structured civilian career fields can be challenging for military members.

-Anyone who has left school to work for a period of time, and then returned to school to continue a degree program, knows how difficult it can be to get back into the rhythm of school.
+Anyone who has left school to work for some time and then returned to school to continue a degree program knows how difficult it can be to get back into the rhythm of school.

 Even seemingly easy tasks, like remembering basic math or writing skills, can be elusive for a time after going back to school.
 All veterans joined the armed forces with at least a high school diploma, but not all of them had some college under their belt.